visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ![Please watch](this video for guidance](https://assets.bookeeping.ai/help/1.mp4)

 ### How does bookeeping take information from QuickBooks?
-We are currently working on QuickBooks integration.
+You can download our .
 In the meantime, you can upload it as CSV

 ### How to import Data past 24 months
-Yes, you can import past years as CSV file and it will sync with your current data when loaded onto bookeeping.ai
+Yes, you can use bank connection for 24 months data and upload CSV file for past 24 months.

 ## Add more collaborators
 Yes, you can add more collaborators at a small charge of $10/collaborator.